-Today's Date: Complainant's Information: Name: (If Applical ble) Mailing Address: - Home Phone: Day Phone: Email: Incident Information: Date(s) of Incident: T ime of Incident: Place of Incident: Details of complaint, issue, concern, and/or incident: (Use back of page if more space is needed) Name of course and/or instructor involved:(If Applicable) Names and phone numbers of possible witnesses and he ow to best reach them: Resolution sought by complainant: (Please keep in mind that the outcome you are suggesting is not guaranteed.)
-I understand that by informing the Vice President's are deemed egregious by the Vice President, may be Pacific Islands University upholds FERPA in all may be shared as educational need-to-know in t ne subject to emergency action as authorized I matters.
-Your signature below acknow ed by PIU Bo ard Policy.
-Complainant's Signature: After completion, return this form to the appropriate Pacific Islands University Administrator for review.
-OFFICE USE ONLY: RECEIVED BY: DATE ACTION TAKEN: DATE RECEIVED:
+Today's Date: Complainant's Information: Name: Student ID#: (If Applicable) Mailing Address: Home Phone: Day Phone: Email: Incident Information: Date(s) of Incident: Time of Incident: Place of Incident: Details of complaint, issue, cor ncern, and/or incident : (Use back of page if more space Name of course and/or instruct (If Applicable) or involved: Names and phone numbers of J possible witnesses and d how to best reach them: Resolution sought by complain ant: (Please keep in n nind that the outcome you are suggesting g is not guaranteed.) are deemed egregious by the Pacific Islands University he Vice President, ma y upholds FERPA in nt's office that some incidents, particula by be subject to emergency action as auth a all matters.
+Your signature below ac in the investigation of this complaint. norized by PIU Board Policy.
+Complainant's Signature: After completion, return this for orm to the appropriate Pacific Islands University Administrato r for review.
+OFFICE USE ON RECEIVED BY: DATE ACTION TA DATE RECEIVED: